yanmarques/qbackup/README.md

 $ make server user=backup-awesome-user
 ```

 The account shell was designed to be protected against most Remote Command Injection and Path Traversal (which would allow abitrary file writes).
-Although it's recommended to lockdown the shell executable with an apparmor profile, for this execute as root:
+Although it's recommended to lockdown the shell executable with an AppArmor profile, for this execute as root:

 ```
 $ make server-aa